fimyilori/fimyilori.github.io/_projects/Final 3.md

-<vegachart schema-url="{{ site.baseurl }}/assets/json/CADOTW.json" style="width: 100%"></vegachart>

-<vegachart schema-url="{{ site.baseurl }}/assets/json/wards.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/CrimeAnalysis.json" style="width: 100%"></vegachart>

 ## At least one central interactive visualization featuring your primary dataset.

-There are two plots for our visualization that feature our primary dataset.
-The first plot titled “Crime Analysis by Day of the Week” is an analysis of crimes that occurred at a specific location displayed by Latitude and Longitude.
-You are able to select what day of the week you want to see the crime, and where it happened.
-The second plot shows the same Latitudinal and Longitudinal coordinates of crimes that happened in Rockford.
-A new feature however, is the ability to select what “Ward” that the person was assigned to and shift between 14 of them using a slider.
-The slide also changes the plot to only show people assigned to that specific ward or range or wards.
+Our plot is one that shows the Occuured Time of a crime on the X, and it's description on the Y. The time is in 24 hour format while the descriptions have many different entries.
+These descriptions can be narrowed down in to three seperate groups.
+Those groups are displayed as the color field and they are Crime against a person, property, or society.
+You are able to select through which ward you want to see that people were assigned.
+As you click through the wards, the selected ward negates all others and leaves you with every case in which someone was put in ward 1-14, when it happened, and what they are in for.

+We have additional visualizaitons on our "The Analytics" bottom if you wish to see a graph that shows a crime analysis by day of the week corresponding with a latittude and longitude.
+There is also a plot that shows the same latitude and longitude except with the option to have a range of locations for corresponding wards.

 ## At least two contextual visualizations